-Don't be afraid of command line!
+Don’t be afraid of command line!
 It is friendly and powerful tool.
 Practically identical is command line also in Mac OS X, BSD and another UNIX-based systems, not only in Linux.
 Basic knowledge of Linux is not conditional.
-Course will be taught in Linux, but most of the point are applicable also for another UNIX systems like Mac OS X. Course will be taught January 26 and 27, 2015 from 9 AM to about 5 PM at the Department of Botany, Faculty of Science, Charles University in Prague in classroom "Praktikum OŽP" (B13, 1st mezzanine on the end of the corridor on left side).
+Course will be taught in Linux, but most of the point are applicable also for another UNIX systems like Mac OS X. Knowledge of Linux/UNIX is useful e.g. for working with molecular and another data.
+MetaCentrum is service provided by CESNET allowing access to huge computational capacity.
+If there is at least one participant not speaking Czech, the course will be in English.

 List of topics

 - What it is UNIX, Linux, GNU, what are relationships among them, architecture of the system, kernel

 - What does it mean "open-source", which licenses are in use, what is philosophy, trade model

 - What are differences among various Linux distributions, how to find order in them, how to choose

 - Special uses - rescue CD, BusyBox in embedded devices (NAS and another network devices, Android, …)